gregtam/mpp-plotting/README.md

 - `MPP ROC Curve.ipynb`: This file shows how to plot an ROC curve from data in HAWQ or GPDB.

 ### Python Files
 - `credentials.py`: This file includes login information into an MPP database.
-It is important to keep these separate from the notebook so that login information is not present inside of the notebook.
+It is important to keep these separate from the notebook so that sensitive login information, such as the password, is not present inside of the notebook.

 - `mpp_plotting.py`: This file includes all function definitions for the backend plotting functions.